schmidtde-stout/advisor-api/README.md

 ### Running the API

-Prerequisite: Node.js 14+ must be installed first and you must a connection string to an accessible PostgreSQL database.
+Prerequisite: Node.js 14+ must be installed first and you must have a connection string to an accessible PostgreSQL database.

 - Clone this repo
 - Create a .env in the root of this repo, and set the following environment variables: